Early Results from GLASS-JWST. XXI: Rapid assembly of a galaxy at z=6.23 revealed by its C/O abundance: Discussion and Conclusions

 A main point of interest is whether the galaxy is old enough to have undergone significant enrichment from intermediate-mass stars in their AGB phase, as opposed to being dominated by core-collapse supernova yields.
 We calculate the C/O abundance ratio expected from pure core-collapse SNe enrichment using values from \citet{nomoto2013} integrated over the massive end of the IMF, assuming yields for stellar metallicities $Z_* = 0.05$--$0.2~Z_\odot$ (shaded region in Figure~\ref{fig:CO_OH}).
+This $Z_*$ range corresponds to adjacent values in the \cite{nomoto2013} yield tables which straddle the metallicity of our target galaxy.
+Theoretical yield estimates vary with the initial metallicity which affects, e.g., the stellar evolution, pre-supernova mass loss, and rotational velocity.
+In this case higher initial metallicity results in larger predicted C/O yields.
 The core-collapse C/O ratio lies at the extreme lower envelope of local and $z\sim2$ sources, such that the vast majority of known sources require additional enrichment from AGB stars.
-Our C/O measurement is slightly above this range and consistent at the 1$\sigma$ level, indicating minimal carbon enrichment from processes other than massive star supernovae.
-This implies a stellar population age $\lesssim$150~Myr.
-In older systems, we would expect to see enhanced carbon abundance due to significant enrichment from AGB stars.
-This conclusion -- based purely on chemical abundance analysis -- is consistent with the results of SED fitting which likewise indicate a young age, although with large uncertainty ($100^{+130}_{-60}$~Myr; Section~\ref{sec:SED}, Figure~\ref{fig:SED}).
-The $z\approx8.5$ source with log(C/O$)=-0.83\pm0.38$ from \citet{arellano22} is also inferred to have a very young age \citep[$<10$~Myr;][]{carnall23}, and is consistent with the pure core-collapse scenario, though the abundance constraint for this object is not robust due to the large uncertainty.
-Furthermore, according to chemical evolution models of C and O \citep[e.g.,][]{yin2011,berg2019}, the pure core-collapse ``floor'' C/O value can only be reached when there is no preferential removal of O relative to C in SNe-driven outflows, which is likely not the case when long-timescale AGB enrichment is present.
-Incidentally the redshifted \Civ\ emission (Figure~\ref{fig:line_velocities}; Section~\ref{sec:spectroscopy}) is indicatative of a metal-enriched outflow in our target.